 I have 35 apples to package in bags.
 I can fit 7 apples in each bog.
 How many bags can I fill?

 In this case, we know how many are in each group, but we don’t know how many groups we can make.
-This meaning for division is referred to as measuring, measurement, quotative and how many in each group? division.
+This meaning for division is referred to as measuring, measurement, quotative and how many groups? division.
 These terms all mean the same thing.

 Application to fraction division